MaxwellZen/APCSFinalProject/README.md

 Maxwell: Started work on the RigidBody class. \
 \
 6/3: \
 Jerry: Wrote getPerimeter, getCenter, updateArea, updatePressure, updateCenter, and applyAirPressure methods for Balloon.
 Still needs debugging for applyAirPressure and updateCenter, but rest are tested.
+Also updated UML diagram slightly to fit new structure and add new methods.